Golden Age of Comic Books

-The Golden Age of Comic Books describes an era of American comic books from 1938 to 1956.
+The Golden Age of Comic Books describes an era in the history of American comic books from 1938 to 1956.
 During this time, modern comic books were first published and rapidly increased in popularity.
 The superhero archetype was created and many well-known characters were introduced, including Superman, Batman, Robin, Captain Marvel, Captain America, and Wonder Woman.

 Etymology

 The first recorded use of the term "Golden Age" was by Richard A. Lupoff in an article, "Re-Birth", published in issue one of the fanzine Comic Art in April 1960.

 History

 An event cited by many as marking the beginning of the Golden Age was the 1938 debut of Superman in Action Comics #1, published by Detective Comics (predecessor of DC Comics).
 Superman's popularity helped make comic books a major arm of publishing, which led rival companies to create superheroes of their own to emulate Superman's success.